muthusalami/Archive-It-Leak-Debugger-Inspector/README.md

 # Archive-It Leak Debugger & Inspector (ALDI) Google Chrome extension

-ALDI is a Google Chrome extension that performs quality assurance on Internet Archive's Archive-It pages by providing the user insight on site live leaks & the ability to compare console log messages between the Archive-It site & the 'live' site.
+ALDI is a Google Chrome extension that performs quality assurance on Internet Archive's Archive-It pages by providing the user insight on live leaks of an Archive-It site & the ability to compare console log messages between the Archive-It site & the 'live' site.

 **set up**